 Common applications of DSMs

-Because DSMs represent the bare-Earth and all of its above-ground features, they are particularly important in urban planning.
+Because DSMs represent the surface and all of its above-ground features, they're important in urban planning, especially as already built-up areas change over time.

-DSMs are ideal for runway approach zone encroachment in aviation, and urban planning to check how a proposed building may affect views.
+DSMs are ideal for runway approach zone encroachment in aviation, which means detecting the safest landing routes for planes.
 Beyond that, DSMs can be used for visualization, disaster management, navigation, vegetation management, decision-making, and much more.

 What are digital terrain models (DTM)?

-However, these subtle differences between DEMs and DTMs are most evident in urban areas where the prevailing high-rise buildings.
+The differences between DEMs and DTMs are most evident in heavily developed urban areas with many high-rise buildings.

-For example, the island of Manhattan or megacities like Hong Kong, can significantly influence how the terrain should be measured and how much elevation data may need to be corrected to remove the influence of objects on the surface.
+Places like Manhattan or Hong Kong Island can significantly influence how the terrain should be measured and how much elevation data may need to be corrected to remove the influence of objects on the surface.

 How are DTMs created?